 - Clarens, Free State: gorgeous little sandstone village full of artists − and mountain bikers;

 - Hilton, KwaZulu Natal: The Midlands, green as Ireland, where the master-crafters of South Africa live and work;

-- Wellington, Western Cape: One of South Africa's premier wine and brandy producing towns;
+- Wellington, Western Cape: one of South Africa's premier wine and brandy producing town;.

 - Parys, Free State: home to several annual adventure festivals, this town is also home to the famous Vredefort Dome.